ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_extended_dynamic_state2.md

 `VK_DYNAMIC_STATE_DEPTH_BIAS_ENABLE_EXT`,
 `VK_DYNAMIC_STATE_PRIMITIVE_RESTART_ENABLE_EXT`, and
-`VK_DYNAMIC_STATE_RASTERIZER_DISCARD_ENABLE_EXT`; and the corresponding entry points in this extension are included in core Vulkan 1.3, with the EXT suffix omitted.
-The enumerants and entry points for dynamic logic operation and patch control points are not promoted, nor is the feature structure.
+`VK_DYNAMIC_STATE_RASTERIZER_DISCARD_ENABLE_EXT`; and the corresponding commands in this extension are included in core Vulkan 1.3, with the EXT suffix omitted.
+The enumerants and commands for dynamic logic operation and patch control points are not promoted, nor is the feature structure.
 Extension interfaces that were promoted remain available as aliases of the core functionality.

 ## <a href="#_version_history" class="anchor"></a>Version History